5 reasons to apply for a workspace at CET

 "If you want to be included in a great academic and social environment then CET is a great place to write your thesis"

 Did you know that CET has a workspace for master students writing about climate and energy transformation?
-We have been lucky to have an engaged and motivated group of master’s students with us the past year.
-As they pack up their spaces and are ready for new adventures, we had a chat with Marita, Marianne, Per Gunnar and Håvard about writing their thesis at CET.
+We have been lucky to have two groups of engaged and motivated master’s students with us the past couple of years.
+We spoke with our 2019 group as they packed up their spaces and prepared for new adventures.
+Here is what Marita, Marianne, Per Gunnar and Håvard had to say about writing their theses at CET.

 1. Interdisciplinary & international: